-The aim and objective of this study is to find out the clinic-pathological profile of pediatric gynecological malignancies and their treatment outcome among pediatric and adolescent group (<19 years) seeking treatment at B.P.
-Koirala Memorial Cancer Hospital

-(BPKMCH), Nepal from 2002 to 2011.
+The aim and objective of this study is to find out the clinic-pathological profile of pediatric Germ cell tumors and their treatment outcome among pediatric and adolescent group (<19 years) seeking treatment at B.P.
+Koirala Memorial Cancer Hospital (BPKMCH), Nepal from 2002 to 2011.

-Method:
+Method

-This is the descriptive study was carried out at B P Koirala Memorial Cancer Hospital, Bharatpur, Chitwan (BPKMCH) Nepal.
-All available case records of pediatric and adolescent girls age less than 19 years with diagnosed to have gynecological malignancies from 2002 to 2011 were collected from hospital as well as departmental records.
-Girls with malignancies from female genital system were included.
-The diagnosis of inclusion was germ cell tumors like teratomas, embryonal carcinoma, choriocarcinoma, gestational trophoblastic diseases, ovarian epithelial malignancies and other malignancies noted.
-These children with malignancies were analyzed for their initial symptoms, diagnostic criteria's and categorize and stage according to COG guideline (Table 1).
+This is the descriptive study which was carried out at B. P. Koirala Memorial Cancer Hospital, Bharatpur, Chitwan (BPKMCH) Nepal.
+All available case records of pediatric and adolescent girls age less than 19 years with diagnosed to have GCTs from 2002 to 2011 were collected from hospital as well as departmental records.
+The diagnosis of inclusion was germ cell tumors like teratomas, embryonal carcinoma, choriocarcinoma.
+These children with GCTs were analyzed for their initial symptoms, diagnostic criteria's and categorize and stage according to COG guideline (Table 1).
 We tried to extract much information as far as possible and revised staging was done on the basis of COG guideline.
 These malignancies were analyzed in term of age, clinical features, malignancy types, treatment modalities and outcome of these children and adolescence.

-Testis, ovaries and extra gonadal COG staging Staging criteria Stage Testis Extra-gonadal Ovary I 1 0 negative margin or coccygectomy Limited to ovary (peritoneal evaluation should be negative), no clinical, histological or radiographic evidence of disease outside ovary II Trans-scrotal biopsy, microscopic disease in scrotum or cord, or failure of serum tumor markers to normalize nodes negative Microscopic residual, peritoneal evaluation negative, failure of serum tumor marker to normalize III Retroperitoneal lymph node involvement, but no visceral or extra-abdominal involvement Lymph node involvement, metastatic nodule, gross residual disease or biopsy only contiguous visceral involvement (omentum, intestine, and bladder) peritoneal evaluation positive for malignancy IV Distant metastases, including liver Distant metastasis, including liver Distant metastases, including Liver COG, Children Oncology Group
+Testis, ovaries and extra gonadal COG staging Staging criteria Stage Testis Extra-gonadal Ovary Ι Complete resection: high inguinal or high ligation scrotal orchiectomy and negative nodes Complete resection at any site with negative margin or coccygectomy for sacrococcygeal teratoma 1 1 II Trans-scrotal biopsy, microscopic disease in scrotum or cord, or failure of serum tumor markers to normalize Microscopic residual, with lymph nodes negative Microscopic residual, peritoneal evaluation negative, failure of serum tumor marker to normalize III Retroperitoneal lymph node involvement, but no visceral or extra-abdominal involvement Lymph node involvement, gross residual disease or biopsy only Lymph node involvement, metastatic nodule, gross residual disease or biopsy only contiguous visceral involvement (omentum, intestine, and bladder) peritoneal evaluation positive for malignancy IV Distant metastases, including liver Distant metastasis, including liver Distant metastases, including Liver COG, Children Oncology Group

-Table 1: Pediatric and adolescent GCTs, staging and risk stratification
+Table 1: Pediatric and adolescent GCTs, Staging and Risk Stratification

 We have categorizes all malignancies in low risk (early stage), intermediate risk (advanced disease) and high risk (distant metastatic disease).
-Early stage disease underwent surgery and close follow up.
-Advanced stage disease were manage with neoadjuvent chemotherapy to down stage disease and interval debulking surgery with fertility preservation where as high risk malignancies were treatment with neo-adjuvant chemotherapy, debulking surgery if possible and supportive care along with palliative chemotherapy.
+Early stage diseases underwent surgery and close follow up.
+Advanced stage disease was managed with neoadjuvent chemotherapy to down stage disease and completion surgery.
+High risk malignancies were treatment with neo-adjuvant chemotherapy, interval debulking surgery with fertility preservation where as high risk malignancies were treated with neo-adjuvent chemotherapy, debulking surgery if possible and supportive care along with palliative chemotherapy.

-All the patients were getting BEP Regime, Bleomycin 15mg/m2 weekly, Etoposide 100mg/m2 day 1-5, three weekly and Cisplatin 20mg/m2 day 1-5 three weekly.
-Early staged patients with adequate surgery received four cycles of chemotherapy.
-If there were any suspicious, further two cycles of chemotherapy was added.
-In advanced stage group received total six or more cycles of BEP was given evaluating the treatment response.
-The patients were followed up and findings recorded during the study.
+All the patients were recommended BEP Regime, Bleomycin 15mg/m2 weekly, Etoposide 100mg/m2 day 1-5, three weekly and Cisplatin 20mg/m2 day 1-5 three weekly.
+Those patient were no afforded Bleomycin and or unable to follow up weekly, received only EP regime, Etoposide 100mg/m2 & Cisplatin 20mg/m2 three weekly.
+Not metastasized patient with adequate surgery received four cycle of chemotherapy.
+If there any residual, further two cycle of chemotherapy given to patients.
+In advanced distanced metastasized group received total six cycle of BEP and even more cycle after evaluation of treatment response.
+These patients follow up record were also collected during the study.

-Results:
+Results